philipobiorah/philipobiorah/README.md

 - 👋 Hi, I’m @philipobiorah
-- 👀 I’m a Data Scientist
+- 👀 Data Scientist
-- 🌱 I’m completed M.Sc Applied Data Science at the University of Buckingham, United Kingdom (with DISTINCTION)
+- 🌱 M.Sc Applied Data Science at the University of Buckingham, United Kingdom (with DISTINCTION)
 - 💞️ I’m looking to collaborate on data science/ data Enginnering projects
 - 📫 You can reach me via: philip.obiorah@outlook.com
 <!---